tina-friedrich/arc-user-guide/docs/source/arc-gfx-interactive.rst

   :width: 800
   :alt: Client Install Stage 6

-AFter clicking ``OK`` the connection will be made and you will be presented with the Linux KDE desktop, with the menu bar at the bottom of the window.
+After clicking ``OK`` the connection will be made and you will be presented with the Linux KDE desktop in a window on your machine.
+The menu bar for accessing applications is at the bottom of this window.